Car Covers for Outdoors: A Comprehensive Review

 Park in a Sheltered Area

+Whenever possible, park your vehicle in a sheltered area to reduce exposure to strong winds.
 Parking next to a building, fence, or natural windbreak can provide additional protection for your car cover.

 If a sheltered area is not available, consider using a portable carport or canopy for added wind resistance.